Skip to main content

 multiple resource-aware prefix-SIDs may be associated with the same

-resource-aware prefix-SIDs associated with the same <topology,
+distinguish different resource-aware prefix-SIDs associated with the

 A group of resource-aware Adj-SID and resource-aware Prefix-SIDs can

-the resource-aware SIDs.
+identified by the resource-aware SIDs.

-the path to the node which the prefix is attached to, and the common
+Prefix-SID identifies the path to the node which the prefix is

-set of network resources used for packet forwarding on network nodes
+attached to, and the set of network resources used for packet

-to determine the next-hop of the packet and the set of associated
+use the resource-aware Prefix-SIDs to determine the next-hop of the

-set of local resources.
+packet to the next-hop using the set of local resources.

 When the set of network resources allocated on the egress node also